webdriverio/webdriverio/docs/Retry.md

 })
 ```

-Reruns can only be defined in your step definitions file and not in your feature file.
+Reruns can only be defined in your step definitions file, never in your feature file.

 ## Add retries on a per-specfile basis

-Previously only test-level and suite-level retries were available, which are fine in most cases.
-In any test which involves state, such as on a server or in a db, the state may be left invalid once the test fails the first time.
-Any subsequent retries may have no chance of passing due to the invalid state they would have to start with.
+Previously, only test- and suite-level retries were available, which are fine in most cases.

+But in any tests which involve state (such as on a server or in a database) the state may be left invalid after the first test failure.
+Any subsequent retries may have no chance of passing, due to the invalid state they would start with.

-A new browser instance is created for each specfile, which makes this an ideal place to hook and setup any other states (server, db).
-Retries on this level mean that the whole setup process will simply be repeated as if it were for a new specfile.
+A new `browser` instance is created for each specfile, which makes this an ideal place to hook and setup any other states (server, databases).
+Retries on this level mean that the whole setup process will simply be repeated, just as if it were for a new specfile.

 ```js
 module.exports = function () {
     /**